iLib-js/ilib-loctool-webos-qml/README.md

 # ilib-loctool-webos-qml
-ilib-webos-loctool-qml is a plugin for the loctool allows it to read and localize qml files.
-This plugins is optimized for webOS platform.
+ilib-webos-loctool-qml is a plugin for the loctool allows it to read and localize QML files.
+This plugin is optimized for the webOS platform.

 ### QML FileType
 This plugin expects the strings to be marked by using proper APIs from QT suggested.